BCCDC-PHL/covflo/README.md

 Nextflow pipeline for generation of phylogenetic trees to be visualized with Auspice.
-COVFLO ("co-flo") is written by JMC and adapted from snakefile, R, Python scripts written by Kimia Kamelian which generates phylogenies using tools like FastTree, Augur bioinformatic toolkit (MAFFT, IQ-TREE, TimeTree..), Goalign, cov2clusters, and TreeCluster that can be visualized in Auspice from [Nextstrain](https://docs.nextstrain.org/projects/auspice/en/stable/index.html).
+COVFLO ("co-flo") is written by JMC and adapted from snakefile, R, Python scripts written by Kimia Kamelian which generates phylogenies using tools like FastTree, Augur bioinformatic toolkit, Goalign, cov2clusters, and TreeCluster that can be visualized in Auspice from [Nextstrain](https://docs.nextstrain.org/projects/auspice/en/stable/index.html).
 This pipeline consolidates the environments and scripts previously used for routine phylogentic analysis of SARS-CoV-2 sequences at the BCCDC into a portable, version-controlled command line tool.

 ## Table of Contents